mouseless/json-concepts/specs/02-quantifiers/04-zero-or-more.md

 ## Concepts Shadow

-For following concepts definition, quantifier of `parameter` has its min set to zero;
+For following concepts definition, quantifier of `$parameter` has its min set to zero;

 `CONCEPTS: service.concepts.json`